 - Yves Montand

-Others such a Marlon Brando and Frank Sinatra as speculation but not unlikely.
+Others such as Johnny Hyde, Marlon Brando, Andre De Dienes, Frank Sinatra and John F Kennedy as speculation but not unlikely.

 “These wolves just could not understand me.
 They would tell me, ‘But Marilyn, you’re not playing the game the way you should.
 Be smart.
 You’ll never get anywhere in this business acting the way you do.’
 My answer to them would be, ‘The only acting I’ll do is for the camera.’
 I was determined, no one was going to use me or my body—even if he could help my career.
 I’ve never gone out with a man I didn’t want to.
 No one, not even the studio, could force me to date someone.
 The one thing I hate more than anything else is being used.
 I’ve always worked hard for the sake of someday becoming a talented actress.
 I knew I would make it someday if I only kept at it and worked hard without lowering my principles and pride in myself.”My Story